PPPDUD/diskdoctor-upgrade/README.md

 Then, press any key to begin the upgrade wizard.

-Type in the drive letter for your Disk Doctor flash drive, followed by a colon (no spaces).
+Type in the drive letter for your Disk Doctor flash drive, followed by a colon (no spaces), and then press `ENTER` or `RETURN` on your keyboard.
 For example, drive letter D would be typed as `D:` in the wizard.

 Next, sit back and relax while the utility performs the upgrade to Disk Doctor 2.1.
 This should take less than a minute.